“The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.” -Psalms 51:17

 The Path of Teshuvah

 This is not a onetime thing.
-It will happen over and over as we grow in Christ’s Grace.
-This is why the three steps of Teshuvah are repeated over and over throughout our lives as we grow in Grace.
+Our conversion will deepen over and over as we grow in Christ’s Grace.
+This is why the steps of Teshuvah are repeated over and over throughout our lives as we grow in Grace.

 After each day of rest, the Sabbath, the creation begins anew as we get upon the potter’s wheel and are remade into God’s image, further restored to the image Elohim created us in.
 This is in part what Jesus meant when he asked us to pick up our cross and follow him.
 His death was a pure act of altruism.
 It was the example of how far we will be willing to go once we are fully transformed back to our true selves.